Skip to main content

 Immersive social spaces will soon become ubiquitous.
 However, there is also a warning to heed from social media.User content is the ‘lifeblood of social media’.However, it often stimulates antisocial interaction and abuse, ultimately posing a danger to vulnerable people.In the VR space this is backed up by the experience of current virtual shared spaces.
 While they have many positive aspects, they have also become a space full of abuse.Our vision is to develop GuestXR, a socially interactive multisensory platform system that uses eXtended Reality as the medium to bring people together for immersive, synchronous interaction with positive social outcomes.The innovation is the intervention of artificial agents that learn over time to help the virtual social gathering realise its aims.This is an agent that exploits Machine Learning to learn how to facilitate the meeting towards specific goals.Underpinning this is neuroscience and social psychology on group behaviour, will deliver rules ABM.The combination of AI with immersive systems, virtual and augmented reality will be a challenging research task, given the vagaries of social meetings and individual behaviour.A strong User Group made up of a diverse range of stakeholders will provide continuous feedback.

-During the first year of the project we have made progress in research defining and developing the deep RL framework behind the Guest in two simulations: (i) social dilemma games (ii) a sequential social dilemma game, which is spatial – harvest.
-We integrated large language models with multi-user VR, important for more complex scenarios in which The Guest would be a hybrid AI system.
+During the first year, the project progressed by developing the deep RL framework behind The Guest in two simulations: social dilemma games and a spatial sequential social dilemma game.
+Large language models were integrated with multi-user VR, essential for complex scenarios where The Guest acts as a hybrid AI system.

 GuestXR Image